 - Meet all of the qualifications and maintain essential SCTCC standards for courses, services, and activities,

-- Self-identify in a timely manner to Disability Services as a student with a disability who is seeking information or an appropriate accommodation,
+- Self-identify in a timely manner to Accessibility Services as a student with a disability who is seeking information or an appropriate accommodation,

-- Follow the established process for Application for Disability Services, and to provide appropriate documentation according to the Documentation Guidelines,
+- Follow the established process for Application for Accessibility Services, and to provide appropriate documentation according to the Documentation Guidelines,

 - Self-advocate individual needs on an ongoing basis,

 - Follow all procedures for approved accommodations including, but not limited to, accommodations for testing, use of assistive technologies, and removal of barriers resulting from the disability,

 - Inform appropriate staff of any changes in school status, and

 - Timely report any problems in accommodations to appropriate staff.

 Rights and Responsibilities of the SCTCC (Adapted from Augsburg College)

 St. Cloud Technical & Community College has a right to: